Skip to main content

 wp plugin delete $(wp plugin list --status=inactive --field=name)

-Reserve database reset for controlled environments
+Reserve database resets for disposable environments

 wp db reset --yes